-After all, what’s more, important than ensuring that quality leads reach you when they’re trying to find a solution to their problems or requirements online?
+After all, what’s more important than ensuring that quality leads reach you when trying to find a solution to their problems or requirements online?
 Your website should be a powerhouse of blogs, articles, case studies, and resource pages that provide users with all the information they need to make a purchase decision.

 7. Email newsletters

-Email newsletters take advantage of interested leads by providing promotional, educational, and informative content right in their email inbox.
+Email newsletters take advantage of interested leads by providing promotional, educational, and informative content in their email inbox.
 Email marketing is considered owned media as your subscriber base has consented to receive emails from you.

 The RoI for email newsletters is much debated.
 However, data shows that 89% of marketers use some form of email communication for marketing.
 Successful email marketing campaigns ensure that frequency is maintained appropriately such that click-through rates are high while the risk of unsubscribing is low.
 Monthly and weekly campaigns are standard practices with email marketing.